 Strata design begins with states and union territories (UTs) as defined by the 2011 census.
-The smallest groups are then collapsed together, resulting in a total of 30 strata covering 33 states and UTs as defined by the 2011 census.15 All sampling units have official statuses and known boundaries defined by the 2011 census.
+The smallest groups are then collapsed together, resulting in a total of 30 strata covering 33 states and UTs as defined by the 2011 census.
 The primary sampling units (PSUs) are clusters of districts, grouped to have approximately 10 or more secondary sampling units (SSUs); the SSUs are primarily subdistricts but also include some large metropolitan areas; and the tertiary sampling units (TSUs) are 2011 census enumeration blocks (CEBs) in urban areas and villages in rural areas.
 The number of PSUs sampled per stratum is proportional to the composite measure of size for a total of 138 PSUs.
 Six SSUs are sampled from each PSU and four TSUs are sampled from each SSU, with some exceptions.
 The sample draw for the national study was conducted in June 2019, five months prior to the start of fieldwork.